 3. YOUR EMAIL GOT LOST IN THEIR INBOX

 Email is the most important and essential tool for business communication.
 According to research by Forbes, 269 billion emails were sent every day, every single day.
-The good news is that Forbes was right, and there is a lot of potential for cold emails.
+The good news is that Forbes was right, and there is a lot of potential for cold sales emails.
 The bad news is the competition that you’ll have to face out there.

-On average, a single person receives up to 121 emails a day, which makes it very much possible that your email might have been lost somewhere in all of those other important emails.
+On average, a single person receives up to 121 sales emails a day, which makes it very much possible that your email might have been lost somewhere in all of those other important emails.

 Furthermore, some people use the email list cleaning service, which would automatically flush out your email out of their inbox as spam.
 Let’s just hope it does not come to that.

-According to a recent survey, it is said that the best time to send your cold emails is between 5 am to 6 am, which gives you a higher chance of your email being read.
+According to a recent survey, it is said that the best time to send your cold emails is between 5 am to 6 am, which gives you a higher chance of your sales email being read.
 Well, you can never be sure if you don’t try.